Heartland Bank: Credit Rating

 In May 2013 ratings agency, Standard & Poor's placed Heartland Bank, together with seven other small New Zealand financial institutions on a credit rating downgrade watch, citing potential risks from overexposure to New Zealand's highly inflated housing market.
 In October 2014, Heartland's rating was raised to BBB (outlook stable) in October 2014.
 In October 2015, Fitch, another credit ratings agency confirmed Heartland with a rating of BBB (Outlook stable), noting "core asset quality to remain sound, benefiting from continued improvement in underwriting standards and good economic conditions".
 In September 2018, Fitch affirmed Heartland's credit rating of BBB (outlook Stable) noting Heartland "has achieved a leading niche franchise and some price-setting power, which resulted in a strong net interest margin".

 Acquisitions and Partnerships

 In February 2014, Heartland moved into the Reverse Mortgage (or Home Equity Release) market through the purchase of Sentinel in New Zealand and Australian Seniors Finance in Australia.

 In September 2014, Heartland purchased a 10% shareholding in peer-to-peer lender Harmoney Limited.

-In January 2017, Heartland partnered with Spotcap Australia, and online lender to small and medium-sized businesses.
+In January 2017, Heartland partnered with Spotcap Australia, an online lender to small and medium-sized businesses.